Jamie95187/CV/README.md

 | [Skills](#Skills) | [Projects](#Projects) | [Education](#Education) | [Experience](#Experience) | [Hobbies](#Hobbies) |

-I am an enthusiastic and energetic full stack developer, with a strong passion in problem solving.
-My dedication to finding solutions instinctively led me to engage myself in the world of coding.
+I am an enthusiastic, energetic full stack developer, with a strong passion in problem solving.
+My devotion towards finding solutions instinctively led me to engage myself in the world of coding.
 The limitless possible resolutions to a given project intrigues me.

 My strong numerical background combines robust technical solutions which I love to integrate into my code.
 I am super passionate about writing readable, tested and concise code.
 I have recently finished a a high intensity developer course at [Makers Academy](https://makers.tech/).